Developer Guide

 - There is no

-and will need to be done on the GUI side.
+FilteredListequivalent for maps in JavaFX, filtering cannot be simply achieve withinModeland will need to be done on the GUI side.

-equivalent for maps in JavaFX.
+This current implementation though not ideal, avoid many potential rewrites since there is no ListView equivalent for maps in JavaFX.
 Switching to using a hashmap as underlying data structure will mean that a table will need to be used to display all the entries, adding unnecessary complication to the code as filtering and sorting will no longer as be simple.
 Most of these changes are under-the-hood and does not improve user experience significantly.

 Adding/Deleting feature